-During the COVID-19 pandemic, many timber-based industries in Sabah are not able to withstand the challenge and have to either closed down their operation or downsize their capacity.
-This result in increased demand for round logs and will improve the sales value of the company.
-In order to further improve the Economic performance of the Company, Management will look into ways to increase the quality and quantity of the factors of production.
+In the aftermath of the COVID-19 pandemic, many timber-based industries in Sabah are not able to withstand the challenge and have to either closed down their operation or downsize their capacity.
+This temporarily resulted in the increased of demand for round logs in 2022 but towards the year-end, the demand for round logs reduced drastically especially in the local market due to the global economic situation.
+The Company need to be more pragmatic to overcome the impediment and may consider to increase the volume for round logs export which have been allowed on quota basis by the Sabah State government in 2022.

-The Company have obtained a certificate for Compliance to the Timber Legality Assurance System ("TLAS") after the audit conducted from the 8 November 2021 to the 12 November 2021.
-The TLAS certification will support the buyers to declare that their product originated from legally and environmentally well managed area.
+The Company still remained Compliance to the Timber Legality Assurance System ("TLAS") even though TLAS audit was not able to be carried out in 2022.
+The TLAS certification audit was scheduled to be conducted in the first quarter of 2023.
+TLAS certification will support the buyers to declare that their product originated from legally and environmentally well managed area.